 Cost vs. Value: Which Home Improvements Offer the Highest ROI?

 When deciding what features of your home to upgrade, your mind might first go to the most eye-catching and attention-grabbing renovations possible.
-While updating the areas of your home that are the most visible and the most in-demand, such as the kitchen and bathroom, can have a considerable return on investment, you might be surprised to find out that less high-profile upgrades tend to produce the biggest ROI.
+While remodeling the most noticeable and in-demand rooms in your house, like the kitchen and bathroom, might have a sizeable return on investment, you might be surprised to learn that less noticeable improvements typically provide the highest ROI.

-Take a look at what you can expect to recoup from the following improvements in the Kansas City Metro area and across the U.S.
+Take a look at what you can expect to recoup from the following improvements in the Greater Kansas City area and across the U.S.

 1. Siding Replacement